digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.Simon-Rérat.C_Methods.md

 id: eu1plal3d6wub84ws6fp1gt
 title: C_Methods
 desc: ''
-updated: 1751028076486
+updated: 1751029359991
 created: 1741178110506
 ---

 In this project, the already tested DBGI methodology will be applied on trees.
 They differ from precedently sampled plants as they bear lignified organs (bark, branches, pinecones, ...) which cannot be pulverised by the spherical metal beads used in the standard protocol.
 However, this nuisance might be overcome by using discoid beads instead.

 So far, each sample wasn't considered as being linked to a peculiar specimen.
 They were considered independant from each other, even tho they came from the very same individual.
 As the samples were mostly leaves.
-This wasn't a big issue for not much more than a single sample was taken from the same indivudal.
+This wasn't a big issue for no more than a single sample was taken from the same indivudal.

 <center>